xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 ## Homework

 * Jan.
+25, 2024
+   * Complete Activity 1.2.3.
+Let me know if you want to present.
+   * Complte Homework 2 in WileyPLUS.

+ * Jan.
 23, 2024
    * Complete Preview Activity 1.2.1.
    * Complte Homework 1 and start working on Homework 2 WileyPLUS.